 - Executive sponsorship and engagement of supplier and partners lined up

-- Feedback mechanism-input into business planning process and product roadmap
+- Feedback mechanism-input into the business planning process and product roadmap

 Key Account Selection

-Well-defined selection criteria that combine qualitative analysis with sales judgement and insight aid in the development of lasting relationships with strategic customers that will contribute to the growth of an organization.
-Examining multiple factors like an account’s current value, future potential and strategic fit enable companies to execute focused plans based on building a long-term partnership with a client.
+Well-defined selection criteria that combine qualitative analysis with sales judgment and insight aid in the development of lasting relationships with strategic customers that will contribute to the growth of an organization.
+Examining multiple factors like an account’s current value, future potential, and strategic fit enables companies to execute focused plans based on building a long-term partnership with a client.

 Global Account Management

-Technology enabled global relationship management is critical to long term sales success.
-Growing revenues in global accounts presents a unique set of challenges.
+Technology-enabled global relationship management is critical to long-term sales success.
+Growing revenues in global accounts present a unique set of challenges.
 To successfully grow your global account revenue, you must be able to collaborate across regions and geographies.
 To improve your GRM program, you should rely on visualization, organizational alignment, coordination and collaboration, and metrics designed to leverage customer intelligence.
-You cannot take the one-size-fits all, CRM approach to managing global accounts – GRM technology must be specifically designed to manage scale and complexity of global dispersed accounts.
+You cannot take the one-size-fits-all, CRM approach to managing global accounts – GRM technology must be specifically designed to manage the scale and complexity of globally dispersed accounts.

 - Standard account planning template (e.g. methodology) in all regions

-- Account plans and activities integrated into a SFA platform
+- Account plans and activities integrated into an SFA platform

-- Quarterly account reviews included in management plan
+- Quarterly account reviews included in the management plan

 Businesses should rely on internal infrastructure for all aspects of operations to drive collaboration amongst large teams that support the account.
 Without an intuitive, consistent way to consume and communicate customer intelligence, companies continue to miss out on the opportunity to deliver value at every stage of the lifecycle.
 Driving consistency and having a centralized, single view of the customer is key to sales success.